nemo794/nisarqa/README.md

 eight types of L1/L2 data products will be generated.
 This Quality Assurance (QA) software is designed to look at the data products produced one at a time.
 For each product, the QA code can:
-- Log if the HDF5's structure matches the product spec
+- Verify the metadata matches the product spec
 - Generate metrics, a PDF report, and a summary CSV describing the quality of the product
 - Run CalTools processes on RSLC products
 - Produce a browse image PNG with sidecar KML file for that product